-Click here to read more about MADRE’s work to include civil society voices in the new policy paper on gender persecution.
+Click here to read more about MADRE’s work to include civil society voices in the development of the new policy paper on gender persecution.

 With support from UNWOMEN, MADRE and the Human Rights and Gender Justice (HRGJ) Clinic at the City University of New York (CUNY) School of Law developed the “Identifying Gender Persecution in Conflicts and Atrocities Toolkit.”
 The toolkit is designed to provide investigators, lawyers, advocates, documenters, and first responders with a framework for recognizing and understanding the legal context of gender persecution.